 5.1.
 How to Import the Pukeko Elementor Templates

-You can upload the Pukeko page templates for Elementor under Elementor → My Library Import → Templates.
+Now you can upload the Pukeko Elementor page templates to your own WordPress site under Elementor → My Library Import → Templates.

 • Front Page

 5.2.
 Insert Templates on Your Own Pages